apache/royale-docs/component-sets/jewel/jewel-button.md

 The Jewel Button is a commonly-used rectangular button with a text label.
 Users can click or tap it to take an action or make a choice.

-The Jewel Button can show different looks and feels.
+The Jewel Button can have different looks and feels.
 By default it appears with light or dark highlights depending on the [Jewel theme configuration](component-sets/jewel/theme-creation#theme-sass-file).
-You can use the `emphasis` property to tint the button with __PRIMARY__, __SECONDARY__ or __EMPHASIZED__ colors (defined as well in the Jewel theme).
+You can use the `emphasis` property to tint the button with __PRIMARY__, __SECONDARY__ or __EMPHASIZED__ colors (defined in the Jewel theme).

-When a user interacts with the button (mouse over, long-press, double-click...) the button calls an event listener to perform an action.
+When a user interacts with the button (mouse over, long-press, double-click...) the button calls an event listener that can perform an action.
 When a user clicks the mouse on the button or taps the button on a touch screen, the button dispatches a click event.

-> If you don't need a custom label on your button consider using Jewel's [SimpleButton](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel.supportClasses.button/SimpleButton){:target='_blank'}, located in the Jewel `supportClasses` package, since is more lightweight and will save you some bytes if it fits your use case.
+> If you don't need a custom label on your button consider using Jewel's [SimpleButton](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel.supportClasses.button/SimpleButton){:target='_blank'}, located in the Jewel `supportClasses` package, since it is more lightweight and will save you some bytes if it fits your use case.

 ## Example of use